danieldbird/afl-scoreboard/README.md

 ## Given More Time

-If I wanted to spend more time creating this into a fully fledged and reusable scoreboard, I would like to be able to click on the team logo and have a list of the team logos pop up to select.
+If I wanted to spend more time making this into a fully fledged and reusable scoreboard, I would like to be able to click on the team logo and have a list of the team logos pop up to select.

 ## Cap Feathers 🪶